gklyne/annalist/documents/installing-annalist.md

 ### Initial site setup

-These instructions use the example of a development configuration (`devel`) and a local user database: these options are not suitable for a full deployment, but are probably the least intrusive to use for early evaluation purposes.
+These instructions use the example of a local user database: these options are not suitable for a full deployment, but are probably the least intrusive to use for early evaluation purposes.
 Alternatively, for a quickstart, use the Docker container described above.

 NOTE: using the development configuration, data files are stored within the software source code tree, and will be removed when the software is updated.
-Use `--personal` instead of `--development` in the sequence below if you want to preserve any data files you create.
+Use a personal configuration if you want to preserve any data files you create.

 1. The commands must be issued with the annalist python environment activated.
-If needed, use a command like this:
+If needed, use a command like this (where "annenv" is replaced with the name used previously to create the python virtual environment):

         source annenv/bin/activate